-Fife ADP has developed its three-year strategy in line with the national strategy Rights Respect and Recovery.
-The strategy was developed by the ADP Coordinator in partnership with people with lived experience, service providers, stakeholders and the ADP Chair and Committee Members.
+Fife ADP has developed its three-year strategy in line with the national strategy, Rights Respect and Recovery.
+The strategy was developed by the ADP Team in partnership with people with lived experience, service providers, stakeholders and the ADP Chair and Committee members.
 An annual delivery plan is used to monitor progress against the strategic aims contained within the plan.

 Each ADP is required to report to Scottish Government providing updates and assurance around ADP delivery.
 Fife ADP will publish our submissions here in line with good governance and transparency.